inet-framework/inet/showcases/visualizer/osg/environment/doc/index.rst

 demonstrates the default visualization of objects.
 The objects are defined in the ``indoor.xml`` file, which depicts an apartment with three rooms.
-The network contains just two modules, a :ned:`PhysicalEnvironment` and an :ned:`IntegratedVisualizer` module.
+The network contains just two modules, a :ned:`PhysicalEnvironment` and an :ned:`IntegratedCanvasVisualizer` module.
 When the simulation is run, the network looks like this:

 .. figure:: media/default.png